 Britta Redwood (J.D.
 2017) is an Acting Assistant Professor of Lawyering at NYU Law School.
 Britta spent her fellowship year at the European Center for Constitutional and Human Rights, an independent non-profit legal organization dedicated to using litigation to enforce human rights law around the world.
 During her time at ECCHR, Britta worked within the Organization’s International Crimes and Accountability Program and focused on litigation against Syrian government officials accused of committing war crimes and crimes against humanity.
 She also worked on a submission before the European Court of Human Rights in the Hanan v.
 Germany proceeding.
 Prior to her fellowship, Britta worked at Cleary Gottlieb Steen & Hamilton LLP, in New York.
 During her time at Yale Law School, Britta was Editor-in-Chief of the Yale Journal of International Law and a member of the Allard K. Lowenstein International Human Rights Clinic.
 She holds a A.B. in Philosophy from Princeton University.

 Andrew Udelsman (J.D.
-2017) will be a Bernstein Fellow with the Texas Civil Rights Project in Alamo, Texas.
-His work will focus on combating the Trump administration’s “zero-tolerance” policy, which calls for criminal prosecution of all individuals caught illegally crossing the Southwest border, including immigrants with valid asylum claims.
-He hopes to challenge the “zero-tolerance” itself as well as the en masse procedures in place to enforce it.
+2017) was a Bernstein Fellow with the Texas Civil Rights Project in Alamo, Texas.
+His work focused on combating the Trump administration’s policies that made it practically impossible for most arrivals at the southern border to apply for asylum.
+Following his fellowship, he served as an Assistant Federal Public Defender in Las Vegas, defending individuals sentenced to the death penalty.
+He is currently clerking at the Southern District of Florida.
 At Yale, Andrew was a member of the Allard K. Lowenstein International Human Rights Clinic and a student director of the Media Freedom and Information Access Clinic.
-Following graduation, he clerked at the Supreme Court of Nevada and the United States District Court of Guam.
-He holds a B.A. in Sociology from Yale.
+He holds a B.A. in Sociology and International Studies from Yale.

 2018-2019 Fellows